mapr/drill-test-framework/README.md

 Refer to [Github documentation](https://help.github.com/articles/cloning-a-repository) on how to clone a repository.

 ### Configure test environment
  1. The test framework requires a distributed file system such as HDFS or MapR-FS to be configured.
+Some of the tests can also be run against a local file system.
+By default, it's configured to run against MapR-FS.
+You can change the default behavior by modifying conf/core-site.xml.
+Refer to conf/core-site.xml.example for settings.
-Hive and HBase are additional dependencies to run all tests (refer to the example in the Execute Tests section to exclude tests with dependencies).
+ 2. To run all tests, Hive and HBase needs to be installed and running.
+To exclude Hive and HBase tests, please refer to the example in the Execute Tests section.
- 2. The test framework expects Drill services to be setup on a clustered environment.
+ 3. The test framework should be run on a Drill cluster node.
 Refer to [Drill documentation](http://drill.apache.org/docs/installing-drill-in-distributed-mode) for details on how to setup Drill.
- 3. Copy the `drillTestConfig` file from `framework/src/main/resources` to your home directory as `~/.drillTestConfig`.
-Edit suitably, following instructions in the file.
- 4. Source `.drillTestConfig`.
-Confirm `DRILL_HOME` and other required environment variables are set.
+It can also be run on a client node with additional configuration required.
+ 4. Cluster information are set in the `conf/drillTestConfig.properties` file.
+This is the main configuration file for the framework.
+It needs to be modified with local cluster info before compile the framework and run tests.

 ### Review tests: